Try the Full Power of Brosix with 10% lifetime discount!

 • Real-time communication

-• Inquiries or issues which require quick action
+• Inquiries or issues that require quick action

 In many cases, instant messaging is faster, favored, and more reliable for keeping in touch.
 No one’s advocating you quit email altogether.
-But there’s a reason your emails aren’t getting read.
+But there’s a reason your emails don’t get read.

 Streamline Your Team Communication Tools.